Go To Main Content Area

 • Silk

 Unlike the Lady Wenji's Return to China album attributed to Li Tang, which relates Cai Wenji's experiences across eighteen leaves, this hanging scroll of the same subject conveys the narrative through a single scene.
 The artist represents a passage similar to the "Parting with Sorrow" scene from Lady Wenji's Return, portraying the husband and wife drinking a farewell toast as the family is about to separate.
-Unlike in Lady Wenji's Return, where nearly everyone is weeping, this scroll presents the spouses seated on a carpet in a scene of unusual calm.
+Unlike in the album leaf, where nearly everyone is weeping, this scroll presents the spouses seated on a carpet in a scene of unusual calm.
 Only the younger son clings to Wenji's waist and refuses to let go, while the others seem to repress their feelings in an act of solemn self-restraint.

 Another notable feature of this painting is the inclusion of a Han emissary alongside a mix of Han and foreign guards, which researchers believe reflects the Song dynasty's position on foreign relations and its diplomatic circumstances.
 The meticulous depictions of clothing and objects demonstrate close contact with and an understanding of nomadic culture at the time.
 While the work is traditionally attributed to the late Southern Song court painter Chen Juzhong (active early 13th c.), scholars suggest it may instead be an outstanding court painting of the 12th-century.